This hidden farmhouse on a private fynbos reserve in Franschhoek is ready for its closeup!

 Reached by a winding dirt road that snakes its way through a 50-hectare privately owned fynbos reserve, this beautifully restored farmhouse fits so beautifully into its surroundings, it’s actually named after them!

-Perched on a koppie (small hill), 7 Koppies is tastefully quirky five-bedroom lodge in the Franschhoek Valley with spectacular, unhindered views of vineyards, the Simonsberg mountains and an eminently hikeable fynbos reserve – all of which are best enjoyed at sunset, with a glass of vino, from the edge of the 25-metre-long pool.
+Perched on a koppie (small hill), 7 Koppies is a tastefully quirky five-bedroom lodge in the Franschhoek Valley with spectacular, unhindered views of vineyards, the Simonsberg mountains and an eminently hikeable fynbos reserve – all of which are best enjoyed at sunset, with a glass of vino, from the edge of the 25-metre-long pool.

 Think Haute Farmhouse where Arts and Crafts meets Cape Dutch, with playful pops of colour and cool accoutrements bringing it into the 21st century.